On a class of anharmonic oscillators: Schatten-von Neumann properties

 \section{Schatten-von Neumann properties}

 We shall now obtain some results in relation with the behaviour in Schatten-von Neumann classes for the negative powers of our anharmonic oscillators.
-In the context of the Weyl-H\"ormander calculus it is useful to recall the following result by Buzano and Toft \cite{Buzano-Toft:Schatten-Weyl-JFA-2010}.
-We recall that $h_g$ is the uncertainty parameter from \eqref{hgn1}.
+The main aim of this section is to provide a simple proof for the main term of the spectral asymptotics of these operators.
+In particular our approach simplifies the one given in \cite{hr:sap3, hr:anosc} by Helffer and Robert.
+In the context of the Weyl-H\"ormander calculus it is useful to recall the following result by Toft \cite{Toft:Schatten-AGAG-2006}.
+See also \cite{Buzano-Toft:Schatten-Weyl-JFA-2010} for further developments.